joshHug/LeidenITP/assignments/assignment4.md

 Hand in your assignment via [Brightspace](https://brightspace.universiteitleiden.nl/d2l/home/240322).
 See the "Delivery" section for instructions.

 ## Program

 In this assignment, you will implemented merge sort and create your own `Person` class.

 ### Merge sort

-Merge sort is a common sorting algorithm known for its recursive algorithm.
-The idea of mergesort is to split a "long" unsorted list into two equal parts and sort those list separately.
-The question: "how do you sort those smaller lists" can be answered with: "apply mergesort again".
-This is possible as the input for merge sort is an unsorted list and the output a sorted list.
-This first step of merge sort stops when the list is sorted.
-This happens when it only contains 1 item.
-The first step of the algorithm will look something like:
+Merge sort is a common sorting algorithm known to be implemented recursively.
+The concept of mergesort involves dividing an "unsorted" list into two equal parts and sorting them individually.
+When pondering how to sort these smaller lists, the answer lies in applying mergesort again.
+This works because merge sort takes an unsorted list as input and produces a sorted list as output.
+The algorithm consists of two steps: a recursive phase that splits the lists into smaller lists and sorts them, and a merging phase that merges the sorted lists together.
+The initial step of merge sort stops when the list is sorted, which occurs when it contains only one item.
+An illustration of this first step of the algorithm might look something like this:

 ```
 [0, 8, 3, 2] # this list becomes
-[0, 8] and [3, 2] which is again split into
+[0, 8] and [3, 2] which is then split into
-[0], [8], [3], [2] which are four sorted lists.
+[0], [8], [3], [2] – which are four sorted lists.
 ```

-The second step is combining the list in such a way that they stay sorted.
-Just adding them back together would not work as this will just create the input list again.
-Even though, it looks like we did not make much progress as we now have to combine two list in sorted order.
-We actually made the sorting much easier as we know that those list themselves are sorted.
-Firstly, let's look at how combing would look like in an example.
-Secondly, we will discuss potential algorithm to achieve this.
+The subsequent step involves combining the lists in a manner that maintains their sorted order.
+Simply rejoining them wouldn't work, as it would recreate the input list.
+However, despite the appearance of minimal progress because we're combining two lists in sorted order, this actually makes sorting much simpler due to our knowledge that these lists themselves are sorted.
+First, let's examine how combining would appear in an example.
+Then, we'll discuss potential algorithms to achieve this.

 ```
 Combine [0] and [8]
-0 is smaller thus the new list becomes: [0, 8]
+0 is smaller, so the new list becomes: [0, 8]
 Next, combine [3] and [2]
-2 is smaller thus the new list becomes: [2, 3]
+2 is smaller, so the new list becomes: [2, 3]
 Now, combine the newly created lists:
-The first items of both lists are 0 and 2, 0 is smaller then 2 thus add zero: [0]
+The first items of both lists are 0 and 2.
+As 0 is smaller than 2, add zero: [0]
-The next item of the first list is 8 which is larger then 2 thus add two: [0, 2]
+The next item in the first list is 8, which is larger than 2.
+Thus, add two: [0, 2]
-The next item of the second list is 3 which is smaller then 8 thus add three: [0, 2, 3]
+The next item in the second list is 3, which is smaller than 8.
+So, add three: [0, 2, 3]
-There are no items left in the second list,
+No items are left in the second list,
-therefore add all remaining items from the first list: [0, 2, 3, 8]
+so add all remaining items from the first list: [0, 2, 3, 8]
 Note, this is possible because both lists were ordered.
-There are no more lists to combine thus merge sort is complete.
+There are no more lists to combine, thus merge sort is complete.
 ```

-The example shows a hint of how the algorithm works.
-In one sentence it can best be described as zipping the list together based on which item is smaller.
-In this assignment, you will implement this second step in the function `merge`.
-Here, you have two options.
+This example offers insight into how the algorithm operates.
+In brief, it could be described as zipping the lists together based on which item is smaller.
+In this assignment, your task is to implement this second step in the function merge.
+You'll have two options:

-Algorithm 1, you loop through the lists using two indices e.g. `i` and `j`.
-Then each step you look if the first list with index `i` is smaller than the second list index `j`.
-If so add the value of the first list index `i` and increment `i` by one.
-Else, you do the opposite, add the value of the second list index `j` and increment `j` by one.
-When either `i` or `j` is out of bounds of their respective list, you can stop and add the rest of the remaining list to the new list.
+Algorithm 1 involves looping through the lists using two indices, e.g. `i` and `j`.
+At each step you check if the element at index `i` in the first list is smaller than the element at index `j` in the second list.
+If so, add the value of the first list's index `i` to the new list and increment `i` by one.
+Otherwise, add the value of the second list's index `j` to the new list and increment `j` by one.
+When either `i` or `j` exceeds the bounds of their respective lists, stop and add the remaining list elements to the new list.

-Algorithm 2, you take always the first item of each list.
-Then compare the values and add the smallest value to the new list.
-From the lists that you took the value (with the smalles value) you will remove the first index.
-Keep going until one list is empty.
-Now, you can stop and add the rest of the remaining list to the new list.
+Algorithm 2 always selects the first item of each list, compares their values, and adds the smallest value to the new list.
+Then, it removes the first index from the list that contributed the smallest value.
+This continues until one list is empty.
+At that point, stop and add the remaining elements from the non-empty list to the new list.

-In the next course, algorithms and data structures you will learn all about when which algorithm is better and why.
-For this assignment, you only have to implement a working solution.
+In your upcoming course on algorithms and data structures, you'll learn about the contexts in which each algorithm performs better and why.
+However, for this assignment, your main objective is to implement a functional solution.

-For more information visited [this](https://nl.wikipedia.org/wiki/Mergesort) wikipedia page.
-Hint: try to implement the algorithm yourself and not look at the provided code.
-Copying code from anywhere is not allowed and it is hard to create your own code if you have seen the solution.
+For more information visited [this wiki page](https://nl.wikipedia.org/wiki/Mergesort).
+Hint: Try to implement the algorithm yourself and do not look at the provided code.
+Copying code from any source is not permitted and could hinder your ability to create your own solution.

 ### Person class

-When storing data, you often want to store more than one datatype per object.
-For example, you want to store a persons name and age.
-Now, it would be possible to make two lists: one for the names and one for the ages.
-However, this is a very bad idea.
-One major problem is that this can easily lead to misaligned data e.g. the first name in list one does no longer corresponds to the first age in list two.
-Therefore, we need a different solution which is often a [tuple](https://www.geeksforgeeks.org/tuples-in-python/) or a [named tuple](https://www.geeksforgeeks.org/namedtuple-in-python/).
-Even though this is a good way to store data if we want to add special methods to such data we need our own class.
-In this assignment, you will create a class `Person` which has similar functionality to named tuples and more.
-For example, both are subscriptable meaning you can use square brackets `person_object[0]`.
-In the template and grading criteria you can find a list with all the functionality that this class needs.
+When managing data, there's often a need to store multiple data types within a single object.
+For instance, you might want to retain a person's name and age.
+While one might consider using two separate lists – one for names and another for ages – this approach isn't advisable.
+An inherent issue is the potential for misalignment in data.
+For instance, the first name in list "one" may no longer correspond to the first age in list "two".
+Hence, an alternative solution is required, often in the form of a [tuple](https://www.geeksforgeeks.org/tuples-in-python/) or a [named tuple](https://www.geeksforgeeks.org/namedtuple-in-python/).
+Although these structures are efficient for storing data, having our own class allows us to incorporate (magic) methods.
+In this task, you will create a Person class that mirrors the functionalities of named tuples and extends further.
+Both named tuples and the Person class are subscriptable, allowing the use of square brackets like person_object[0].
+The template and grading criteria contain a comprehensive list of the functionalities required for this class.

 Each `Person` object should be randomly initialized with:
 - A name from the global list `NAMES`.